prince-modi/prince-modi.github.io/content/post/Rudrashtakam/index.md

 - Hymn
 - Sanskrit
 - Stotra
-summary: "The Rudrashtakam is a Sanskrit hymn composed by Tulsidas in praise of Bhagavan Shiva—invoking His formless, compassionate, and all-pervading nature."
+summary: "The Rudrashtakam is a Sanskrit hymn composed by Tulsidas in praise of Bhagavan Shiva, invoking His formless, compassionate, and all-pervading nature."
 ---

 ## Rudrashtakam